isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 functionality is used by the High Availability hook library to establish communication between the HA peers.
 Therefore, the HA library requires that the Control Agent (CA) be started for each DHCP instance within the HA setup.
-If the Control Agent is not started, the peers will not be able to communicate with the particular DHCP server (even if the DHCP server itself is online) and may eventually consider this server to be offline.
+If the Control Agent is not started, the peers cannot communicate with a particular DHCP server (even if the DHCP server itself is online) and may eventually consider this server to be offline.